ibraheemdev/seize/docs/GUIDE.md

 # Allocating Objects

-Seize requires storing some metadata about the global epoch for each object that is allocated.
+seize requires storing some metadata about the global epoch for each object that is allocated.
 Because of this, objects in a concurrent data structure that may be reclaimed must embed the `Link` type or use the `Linked<T>` wrapper provided for convenience.
 See [DST Support](#dst-support) for more details.